SamhammerAG/Samhammer.Authentication.Vue/README.md

 ##### InitOnce Return value and Events

-InitOnce returns ture if the user is already authenticated.
+InitOnce needs to be called before any login action and also to initialize authentication state.
-Also the event "AuthEventNames.isAlreadyAuthenticated" is emitted.
+In case we are already authentication, the event "AuthEventNames.isAlreadyAuthenticated" is emitted.

 ### Keycloak login